SignalK/specification/gitbook-docs/README.md

 ## Signal K Implementations

-The Signal K project has many implementations of servers, clients, and utilities.
-These are both proof of concept tests and reference code.
-The goal is to provide a range of software and utilities to simplify development.
+The Signal K project has many implementations of servers, consumers (apps and services), producers (sensors) and gateways.
+Some of these are Open Source reference designs such as the Signal K Node and Java servers, others are example web apps to help developers get started or cutting edge proof of concept tests and reference code.
+We are also already seeing manufacturers and developers start to build commercial Signal K products, with an ever increasing number of mobile apps (sold on the Apple App and Android Play Stores) and hardware products like iKommunicate from Digital Yacht.